Comparative Studies Major, Focus in Folklore (Formerly, Concentration in Folklore)

 At least one course from among the Core Area of Focus or Electives must be a Comparative Studies research course at the 4000 level and must be taken before Comparative Studies 4990.

-• The Center for Folklore Studies suggests the following courses as options for a student interested in folklore:
+• The Center for Folklore Studies suggests the following course as an option for a student interested in folklore:

 • CS 4597.03 Global Folklore